 There are no required texts for this course.
-Please see the schedule above for the readings.
-The readings will be provided to you.
+A separate Reading Listing will be provided indicating week by week readings.
+The readings (pdf) be provided to you via email.

 The readings are to be completed prior to class so that you will derive maximum benefit and can meaningfully contribute to class discussion and activities.
 Please also note that the Reflection Papers will be, in part, inspired by the readings.